-Application of scientific methods to the analysis of social phenomena; methodological orientations in sociology; types of research procedure: nature of sociological variables; lectures and lab.
+Application of scientific methods to the analysis of social phenomena; methodological orientations in sociology; types of research procedure: nature of sociological variables.

 Introduces qualitative, or ethnographic, research methods, emphasizing those suitable for educational and other organizational settings.
 Considers strengths and limitations of qualitative approaches in relation to varied research problems.
 Explores methodological procedures from entry into the field through writing.

 C&E SOC/SOC 875 — Special Topics

 C&E SOC/GEN&WS/SOC 904 — Sociological Perspectives on Gender

 Advanced topics in the analysis of gender relations in society.

 Advanced study of current research in social change, e.g., democratization in the Global South, labor movements, urban protests, social media campaigns.

 C&E SOC/SOC 922 — Seminar-Race and Ethnic Relations

 Advanced study of current research in social stratification, e.g., historical and comparative studies of inequality; mathematical and econometric modeling of mobility and achievement processes; demographic approaches to power and inequality.